Who am I?

 I started to build websites 6 years ago, mostly for non-profit organizations, but also prototypes for my numerous ideas.
 I daily use Laravel, Compass, Git but also MongoDB or Vagrant.

 I'm a big fan of fantasy and science fiction.
 I read a lot of Tolkien, Bradley, Hobbs...
 I also play and organize role-playing games frequently.

-I founded my company with some friends this summer after working as a non profit organization during 3 years.
-Quantic Telecom is an internet service provider that respects net neurtality and works for people who have been forgotten by the large national operators.
+I founded my company with some friends this summer after working as a non-profit organization during 3 years.
+Quantic Telecom is an internet service provider that respects net neutrality and works for people who have been forgotten by the large national operators.

 I'm not a free software fanatic but I try to keep an eye on my personal data.
 I started with Ubuntu 4 years ago, I'm now working on Archlinux.
 I quit Facebook last year and I try to keep my distance with Google (but it's really hard!).
 Except when it's absolutly required, I prefer self-hosted solution on my Quantic Telecom server than cloud computing (for example: this website is analysed by Piwik instead of Analytics).

-I put a lot of my works either on my personnel Gitlab or on Github.
-I release some Laravel packages to try to improve the single table inheritance pattern with tools like PostgreSQL inheritance tables or SQL views.
+I put a lot of my work either on my personal Gitlab or on Github.
+I released some Laravel packages to try to improve the single table inheritance pattern with tools like PostgreSQL inheritance tables or SQL views.
 I'm now using MongoDB as a NoSQL solution for inheritance and schema free storage.

 I love to discover new technologies: I try ReactJS, HHVM, Twister, Rust and a lot more.

 To chat with me, on the Internet or in real life: